In chronological order, and counting only the reasonably feature-complete ones:

 - diary-manager: Command-line tool and Emacs package for managing daily (encrypted, version-controlled) diary entries.

-You can find all my projects on Github.
+You can find all of these projects and more in development on GitHub.